 Master’s in Social Work Overview

 Those who would like to obtain a MSW will have plenty of educational institutions to choose from.
 While those who have already earned a bachelor’s degree in social work might have a firm grasp on the subject matter, they are not required to repeat the same coursework over again.
 Students who have obtained a bachelor’s degree from a Council on Social Work Education (CSWE) accredited program are commonly awarded with advanced placement.
 Some immediately move into a specialized study program for advanced competencies.
 Most colleges and universities are flexible and willing to work with each unique candidate to provide the appropriate level of instruction.
 Those who have already obtained an undergraduate degree in social work might only have to complete an additional 30 semester hours to obtain a MSW.
-Those who do not already have an undergraduate degree in social work will typically proceed to a MSW program with 60 semester hours.
+Those who do not already have an undergraduate degree in social work will typically proceed to a MSW degree program with 60 semester hours.

 The majority of MSW programs provide students with the opportunity to specialize their course of study.
 In general, students are permitted to choose between a clinical and a nonclinical focus.
 While clinical MSW programs help individuals prepare to work as a mental health practitioner, nonclinical programs don’t.
 It is often most prudent to opt into the clinical practicum at the outset of a MSW program to avoid spending excessive time and money later on.
 Other specialties include youth and family, macro health care, community planning, working with geriatrics etc. Regardless of the track that you select, the program’s CSWE accreditation is pivotal.
 CSWE has numerous publications that describe each MSW program’s 10 advanced core competencies that should be mastered by graduation.
 Those who obtain an advanced degree from an institution that lacks CSWE accreditation might find that it is difficult to obtain relevant employment.